Official websites use .mil

-To be eligible, service members must apply no earlier than six months and no later than five days before the start of classes.
+To be eligible, service members must apply no earlier than six months and no later than seven days before the start of classes.

 MONTGOMERY GI BILL-'KICKER'

 The "kicker" is a tax-free payment of up to $350 paid in addition to the Chapter 1606 benefit.
-To receive this benefit, service members must be eligible for either MGIB Select Reserve or MGIB Active Duty and must have a kicker bonus addendum in their contract.
+To receive this benefit, service members must be eligible for MGIB Select Reserve and must have a kicker bonus addendum in their contract.

 POST-9/11 GI BILL